 She says collagen makes up about 75% of the dry weight of your skin, providing volume that keeps skin looking plump and keeps lines at bay.
 It’s also rich in in the amino acids proline and glycine, which you need to maintain and repair your tendons, bones, and joints.

 Injecting collagen has fallen out of favor in many medical skin care practices, since it doesn’t last as long as other fillers and tends to prompt allergic reactions.
-And when it's put on the skin, it doesn’t absorb well and doesn't work often, Bowe says.
+And when it's put on the skin, it doesn’t absorb well, Bowe says.

-When she learned a few years ago that people were eating it instead to make their skin look more youthful, she was skeptical.
+When she learned a few years ago that people were eating it instead, she was skeptical.
 But she has since changed her mind.

 “Just in the last few years, there have been some impressive studies showing that ingestible collagen can indeed impact the appearance of skin,” says Bowe.